-Bills select Iowa DE AJ Epenesa with 54th pick in NFL draft
+Bills draft Iowa DE AJ Epenesa, Utah RB Zack Moss

 Epenesa’s selection was Buffalo’s first of the draft after the Bills traded four picks, including their first-rounder (22nd overall), to acquire receiver Stefon Diggs from Minnesota last month.

-Having addressed many of Buffalo’s immediate needs in free agency and with Diggs’ addition, general manager Brandon Beane approached the draft with the objective of targeting the best player available rather than filling a positional roster spot.
+Having addressed many of Buffalo’s immediate needs in free agency and with Diggs’ addition, general manager Brandon Beane balanced his approach to the draft between selecting the best player available with an eye on need.

-At No. 54, the Bills had various options, including Ohio State running back J.K.
-Dobbins and Notre Dame defensive end Julian Okwara.
+Epenesa being available at No. 54 made Beane’s decision an easy one after the player was initially projected to be a late first-round or early second-round pick.

+“I don’t know exactly why he fell.
+I assume he fell because of his 40 time and some people knocked him a little bit on that,” Beane said, referring to Epenesa being timed a a relatively slow 5.04 seconds in the 40-yard dash at the NFL’s scouting combine.
+“But you know how I don’t care about that stuff.
+I’m looking for football players.
+And he’s a damn good football player.”

 Upgrading the pass rush was considered a partial need for Buffalo, given that returning starters Jerry Hughes and Trent Murphy will both be 30 or older before the end of this year.

-Epenesa was a three-year starter at Iowa, and joins a Bills defense that lost backup pass-rusher Shaq Lawson in free agency last month.
+Epenesa was a three-year starter at Iowa who had 26 1/2 sacks and forced nine fumbles in 37 career games.
+He joins a Bills defense that lost backup defensive end Shaq Lawson in free agency last month.
 The Bills did address Lawson’s departure by signing Mario Addison in free agency.

-A scouting report posted on NFL.com referred to Epenesa as having “average instincts against the run, and is a step slow to shed, but he’s strong at the point and does his job.”
-He was also noted for having a strong bull rush.
-Overall, he had 26 1/2 sacks and forced nine fumbles in 37 career games.
+As for Moss, Beane said he had a few antsy moments, and even considered trading up as many as seven spots to take the running back before it became evident he would be available.

+At 5-foot-9 and 205 pounds, Moss has the potential to play a complementary role to Devin Singletary, who supplanted LeSean McCoy and Frank Gore to become the Bills starter last season.

+Moss has NFL ties, with his cousins being former receivers Santana and Sinorice Moss.
+He initially elected to follow in their footsteps by committing to play college at Miami before choosing Utah.

-Barring trades, Buffalo had six picks remaining over the final five rounds, with their next coming at No. 86.
+Barring trades, Buffalo had five picks remaining over the final four rounds Saturday, with their next coming at No. 128.
+With many of Buffalo’s positions set, Beane will be targeting players with versatility and having the potential to fill special team roles.

 Expectations are on the rise in Buffalo.
 A majority of the roster returns intact from a team coming off a 10-6 finish that qualified the Bills for the playoffs for the second time in three years.